asmaaAlmadhoun/MobileLandingPage/readme.txt

 LICENSE:

-DAZZLE is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+Asaas Mobile App is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work